cloudmesh/classes/docs/source/overview.rst

 Note that paper and project will take a considerable amount of time and doing proper time management is a must for this class.
 Avoid starting your project late.
 Procastenation does not pay off.
+Late Projects or term papers will receive a 10% grade reduction.

 * 40% Homework
 * 40% Term Paper